25th Infantry Division Artillery (United States)

+The 25th Infantry Division Artillery (often abbreviated DIVARTY) is the divisional artillery component of the 25th Infantry Division (United States).

 History

-25th DIVARTY (Division Artillery) activated 1 October 1941 on Schofield Barrack, HI.
+The 25th Division Artillery was activated 1 October 1941 on Schofield Barrack, HI.
 25th DIVARTY initially consisted of 3 direct support battalions from the 8th Field Artillery Regiment (8th, 64th, and 89th battalions), the 90th General Support Battalion.
 The 25th DIVARTY first entered combat two months after activation on 7 December 1941, when the Imperial Forces of Japan conducted a surprise attack on US military installations on Oahu, HI.
 25th DIVARTY continued on active status during World War II, Korean War, Vietnam War and the Global War on Terror before deactivation in 2005.
 It reactivated 1 October 2014 on Schofield Barracks, HI.

 World War II

 After the United States declared war, the 25th DIVARTY spent the next year training and preparing for their support of 25th Infantry Division in the Pacific Theater of war.
 First arriving to Guadalcanal in late 1942, 25th DIVARTY supported combat operation beginning in January 1943, participating in the seizure of Kokumbona and the reduction of the Mount Austen Pocket in some of the bitterest fighting of the Pacific campaign.

 25th DIVARTY conducted sustained combat operations in the Philippines for over 160 days during the Luzon Campaign.
 Most notably, 25th DIVARTY planned and executed fires support that aided in 25th Infantry Division's ability to take Highway 5 and Battle of Balete Pass, which was defended by the 2nd Tank Division (Imperial Japanese Army).
 Throughout the 160 days of sustained combat in the Philippines, the 90th FA BN fired over 42,000 rounds in support of the 25th Infantry Division.

 After the end of hostilities between the Empire of Japan and the United States, 25th DIVARTY joined the remainder of the division on Japan during the post-war occupation.
 Elements of 25th DIVARTY first arrived in Japan in May 1946.